-For emergencies occurring after business hours, contact the Whiteside County Sheriff’s Department at (815) 772-4044.
+For emergencies occurring after business hours, contact the Whiteside County Sheriff’s Office at (815) 772-4044.
 Inform the dispatcher of the nature and location of the problem.
-They will then contact a Public Works Employee.
+They will then contact Public Works staff.

-The City is planning on building a new wastewater treatment plant.
-The plant will treat an average daily flow of 0.92 MGD with excess flow capacity of 10 MGD.
-The new plant, to be built on the west side of state Route 78, just south of the Morrison Institute of Technology, is needed to meet environmental regulations.
-The bulk of its estimated $19 million plant will be paid for with a federally funded loan administered by the Illinois Environmental Protection Agency.
-Construction begin in the fall of 2015 and is expected to be completed in the summer of 2017.
+In 2017, the City opened its new wastewater treatment plant.
+The plant treats an average daily flow of 0.92 MGD with excess flow capacity of 10 MGD.
+The new plant, located on Wilkens Drive off of Portland Avenue (IL RT 78 South) and just south of the Morrison Institute of Technology, meets Illinois' environmental regulations.
+The bulk of this $14 million plant is being paid for with a federally funded loan administered by the Illinois Environmental Protection Agency.

 The City of Morrison Department of Public Works is responsible for the maintenance and repair of streets, storm, water, and sewer systems, as well as snow removal, street sweeping, and tree trimming in city parkways.